brenoalvesdeandrade/sensedia/documentation/Ghekin.md

 GIVEN Tenha um boad cadastrado
 AND Tenha um app Key
 AND um Token
-WHEN Envio a chamada com ID do board
-THEN O board deve ser exibido
+WHEN Envio a chamada de consulta contendo o ID do board THEN O board deve ser exibido
 AND retornar o statusCode 200